Complete Guide to Malaysian Brands 2026

 Founder: Steven Sim Hock Guan

-Outlets: 480+ across 12 countries (Malaysia, Singapore, Indonesia, Thailand, Philippines, Brunei, Pakistan, Bangladesh, Australia, China, Myanmar, Cambodia)
+Outlets: 440+ across 10 countries (Malaysia, Singapore, Indonesia, Thailand, Philippines, Brunei, Bangladesh, Cambodia, Myanmar, Maldives)

 Signature: Chocolate Indulgence cake (sells 1 million+ slices annually)